kathleenfrench/ks/README.md

 newline chars fool me once, shame on me...fool me twice, write a command line tool.

-essentially, `ks` ensures any value copied to the command line for encoding/decoding has newline and/or added whitespace characters stripped. it then copies the result to your clipboard.

-you can control how much information is written to `stdout` with the `--verbose` and `--silent` flags. `--silent` is pretty self-explanatory, in that nothing is written to `stdout`.

-the default behavior is for the encoded/decoded value to print to the terminal. a `--verbose` flag just writes additional info logs that confirm the result was copied to the clipboard, or - in the case of parsing k8s files - out-putting the `yaml`.
+###  what `ks` does

+- encode or decode a terminal input and copy it to your clipboard, and trust that newline/whitespace chars have been stripped
+- parse k8s secret data directly from a file into a simple terminal UI, and select whether to encode/decode by key
+- option to open and edit k8s secret files after copying converted secret values
+- ability to add new secrets via `ks` where `ks` handles the encoding/decoding for you.

 # usage

+## flags

+#### `--verbose`, `--silent`

+you can control how much information is written to `stdout` with the `--verbose` and `--silent` flags.

+#### `--file`

+the `--file` flag is a filepath relative to the current working directory if you are using `ks` with an existing `yaml` configuration.

+## commands

 ### encode